Streets of Rage 3

 Streets of Rage 3 (Note: Known in Japan as Bare Knuckle III (ベア・ナックルIII, Bea Nakkuru Surī)) is a 1994 beat 'em up game developed and published by Sega for the Genesis.
 It is the third installment of the Streets of Rage series and the last game in the original trilogy.
 The game includes several changes over Streets of Rage and Streets of Rage 2, such as a more complex plot, inclusion of character dialogue, longer levels, more in-depth scenarios and faster gameplay.
 Weapons can be integrated with unique moves with certain characters, hidden characters were added, and a few cutscenes were included to give the story greater depth.

 It was later released for the Japanese version of Sonic Gems Collection for the GameCube, PlayStation 2 and the Wii Virtual Console in September 2007.
 The game also appeared in Sonic's Ultimate Genesis Collection for Xbox 360 and PlayStation 3.
-The game also appeared in Sega Genesis Classics for Xbox One and PlayStation 4.
+The game also appeared in Sega Genesis Classics for PlayStation 4, Xbox One, and Nintendo Switch.